 The attack can be amplified even more with DNS Open Resolvers, enabling the least number of Bots with maximum damage.
 A Bot is a type of malware that allows the attacker to take control over it.
-Generally, there should be security mechanism in place so resolvers only answer requests from a list of clients.
+Generally, there should be a security mechanism in place so resolvers only answer requests from a list of clients.
 Using services from companies like Castle for bot detection is useful to filter out and prevent bot attacks.
 It should not answer a query from the side of an attacker.
-These are called locked or secured DNS resolver.
-However, there are many resolvers without best practice security mechanisms.
+These are called locked or secured DNS resolvers.
+However, there are many resolvers without best-practice security mechanisms.
 Unfortunately, Open Resolvers amplify the amplification attack surface even further.
-DNS amplification is a variation of an old school attack called a SMURF attack.
+DNS amplification is a variation of an old-school attack called a SMURF attack.

 At a very basic level, make sure you have an automatic list to accept only known clients.
 Set up ingress filtering to make sure you don’t have an illegal address leaving your network.
 Ingress filtering prevents any spoofing style attacks.
 This will weed it down and thin it out a bit.
 Test your network and make sure you don’t have any Open Resolvers.
 NMAP (Network Mapper) is a tool, that has a script to test recursion.
 This will test and see if your local DNS servers are open for recursion attacks.